-Policy CS32 of the Core Strategy for Wirral - Proposed Submission Draft sets out that new family housing developments of 36 dwellings or more that would be further than 400 metres from an existing publicly accessible open space with an area of 1.5 hectares or above will be required to provide additional publicly accessible open space at 60 square metres for every new home constructed and make provision for safe children's play.
+Existing Unitary Development Plan Policy GR6 sets out that new family housing developments of 36 dwellings or more that would be further than 400 metres from an existing publicly accessible open space with an area of 1.5 hectares or above will be required to provide additional publicly accessible open space at 60 square metres for every new house with 2 or more bedrooms constructed and make provision for safe children's play, normally equivalent to a LEAP.

 It is recommended that this policy is reviewed in line with the change in FIT standards and the proposed quantity and accessibility standards within this document.
+It should also reflect the impact that other forms of residential development can have on the need for open space.